exivity/pulumiconfig/README.md

 - **JSON Tagging**: Supports JSON tagging for Pulumi configuration keys, including nested structs.
 - **[go-playground/validator](https://github.com/go-playground/validator)**, letting you define both field- and struct-level validations., allowing required values and complex validations.
 - **Namespace Overrides**: Use `overrideConfigNamespace` to override specific fields with values from a different namespace.
+- **Environment Variable Fallback**: Use the `env` validator tag to load a value from an environment variable if it is not set in Pulumi config.

 ### Installation <a id="installation"></a>